- Clinical Trials: What You Need to Know

 Getz K, Borfitz D. Informed Consent: The Consumer’s Guide to the Risks and Benefits of Volunteering for Clinical Trials.
 Boston, Mass: CenterWatch; 2002.

 National Cancer Institute.
-Monitoring the Safety of Clinical Trials.
-Accessed at www.cancer.gov/clinicaltrials/patientsafety/monitoring-safety-of-trials on September 20, 2012.
+Patient Safety in Clinical Trials.
+Accessed at www.cancer.gov/clinicaltrials/learningabout/patientsafety on September 23, 2014.

 Pharmaceutical Research and Manufacturers of America (PhRMA).
 2012 Report: Medicines in Development, Cancer.
 Accessed at www.phrma.org/sites/default/files/1000/phrmamedicinesindevelopmentcancer2012.pdf on September 20, 2012.